 Think the flu vaccine can give you the flu?
 It can't.
 The vaccine is made with a dead (flu shot) or weakened form of the flu virus (nasal flu vaccine), which can't give you influenza.
 The nasal flu vaccine has caused transfer of the virus to others, but the risk of this happening is extremely low.

-Concern that there's a link between autism and the vaccine preservative thimerosal has prevented some parents from getting their kids vaccinated.
+Concern that there's a link between autism spectrum disorders and the vaccine preservative thimerosal has prevented some parents from getting their kids vaccinated.
 Worry no more.
-Studies have found that there is no link between vaccines containing thimerosal and autism.
+Studies have found that there is no link between vaccines containing thimerosal and ASD.
 And if you’re still worried, thimerosal-free flu vaccines are now the standard for children in the U.S. -- and available to adults for the asking.

 Stuck on the fact that you need to get vaccinated every year?
 There's a good reason.
 Flu viruses change, so flu vaccines must change, too.
 Each year's vaccine is unique, cultivated from the flu strains health officials believe will be most menacing that year.